stateborn/stateborn-sequencer/README.md

 # stateborn-sequencer
-stateborn-sequencer is a backend service component of the stateborn project.
+stateborn-sequencer is a backend service for [stateborn.org](https://stateborn.org).
 It is responsible for processing stateborn data such as daos, proposals and votes and storing it in a database and IPFS.
 ## Architecutre
 ![stateborn architecture](stateborn-backend.svg)